tatavishnurao/Neuralnets_micrograd/README.md

 2) Then we applying Chain Rule locally which points to children nodes everytime we backpropogate
 3) Now, for final sauce Iteratively add and multiply on local derivatives
 ```
-### Backpropogation in a Nutshell: The recursive application of Chain rule backwards thorugh the computation gr
+### Backpropogation in a Nutshell: The recursive application of Chain rule backwards thorugh the computation gra

 #### The core of the backpropagation is the differentiability of curve-fitting function for each constant k is a real number